X104n/robot-maintenance/README.md

     * ``k`` - number of robots required for a job (input up to 10 can be expected) Note that not all of these parameters will be relevant to all methods.
 Some methods might just be dependent on one or two of the parameters.

-### Efficient and correct use of Datastructures and Algorithms
+### Functional and Efficient Algorithms and Datastructures
-Correct and appropriate use of algorithms and datastructures gives 0-3 points.
+Correct and appropriate use of algorithms and datastructures gives 0-9 points.
- * The goal of this task is to write algorithms that both solve the problem yielding the best result possible, i.e. the solar panels produce as much electricity as possible, and the code runs as efficiently as possible.
- * In many cases it will be efficient to use algorithms and datastructures you have learned in this course, for instance: ``LinkedList``, ``ArrayList``, ``HashMap``, ``PriorityQueue``, etc.
+The goal of this task is to write algorithms that both solve the problem yielding the best result possible, i.e. the solar panels produce as much electricity as possible, and the code runs as efficiently as possible.
+In this task you will need to use algorithms and datastructures you have learned in this course, for instance: ``LinkedList``, ``ArrayList``, ``HashMap``, ``PriorityQueue``, etc. We will look at every method you have implemented and assess if you have done this as efficiently as possible.
+ * **Task 1** gives 0-3 points.
+    * We will assess if your implementation is functionally correct.
+You can check this by running ``RandomTest.java``
+    * We will assess whether the methods and classes implemented to complete the task are written as efficiently as possible
+ * **Task 2** gives 0-3 points.
+    * We will assess if your implementation is functionally correct.
+You can check this by running ``ClosestTest.java``
- * We will look at every method you have implemented and assess if you have done this as efficiently as possible.
+    * We will assess whether the methods and classes implemented to complete the task are written as efficiently as possible
- * Correctness of the implementation.
-Task 1 and 2 gives specific instructions on what is meant to be implemented.
-Your implementations must adhere to these instructions as closely as possible.
-You can check the correctness of you implementation by running ``RandomTest`` and ``ClosestTest``.
- * Efficiency of task 3.
-In task 3 you are to make your own strategy.
-We evaluate this strategy on how many minutes the solar panels are not generating electricity.
-The fewer minutes the better your score will be.
-Everyone who devises a strategy better than task 1 and 2 gets one point.
-Two points will be given to good solutions, while 3 points will be reserved for the best solutions.
+ * **Task 3** gives 0-3 points.
+    * 1 point is given by outperforming ``RandomStrategy`` and ``ClosestStrategy``
+    * 2 points are given to even better solutions
+    * 3 points are given to the most efficient solutions